Richard Hill (bishop)

 Richard Hill (fl.
 10 May 1486; died 20 February 1496) was a medieval Bishop of London.

 Hill was Archdeacon of Lewes from 1486, until he was provided as Bishop of London on 21 August 1489 and consecrated on 15 November 1489.
-He was also appointed Dean of the Chapel Royal.
+He also served as Dean of the Chapel Royal between 1485 and 1489.

 With a group of supporters around the Court of Arches, including Edward Vaughan, he attempted to undermine the prerogative powers of the Archbishop of Canterbury, at the time John Morton.